r-luna/jwt_example/README.md

 This example app is built on Express and Handlebars with jQuery handling front-end login functions.
 The jsonwebtoken package handles JWT creation/verification.
 The JWT itself is held in an HTTPonly cookie.
 A `validatePermissions` middleware handles route access depending on the role of the currently logged-in user.
 For simplicity users are held in an array of user objects.

+Note that the HTTPonly cookie in this example does not have the "secure" flag set as https is not available when running the app locally.
+See <a target="_blank" href="http://expressjs.com/en/api.html#res.cookie">res.cookie options</a>.

 ## Workflow
 1. User log's in
 2. Upon successful login a JWT with claims referring to the user's username and role is created.